 Badass Princess: She's actually pretty good in a fight, and even though she used a concealed weapon, she landed a hit on Sinbad.

 Berserk Button: Don't insult her father.
 Really, don't.
 When a mob started insulting her and her men, telling them to get lost, she took it all stoicly.
 That is, until someone insulted her father, the emperor.
 If Sinbad hadn't stopped her, she probably would have beaten the offender to death with her bare hands.

-The Reveal: Uugo actually is King Solomon's Djinn; his head wasn't missing, just stuck in the "Room of Fortitude" as he's unable to leave it and was teaching Aladdin to use magic all along.
-He wasn't just a Djinn, but also became one of Solomon's three Magi.
+The Reveal: Ugo actually is King Solomon's Djinn; his head wasn't missing, just stuck in the "Room of Fortitude"; as he's unable to leave it and was teaching Aladdin to use magic all along.
+He wasn't just a Djinn, he was a genius magician and one of Solomon's closest friends, and later on became one of his three Magi.

 Humans Are the Real Monsters: He doesn't select king candidates because he considers humans selfish, betraying liars by nature.
 He makes an exception with Hakuryuu, as he describes his Rukh as "painfully honest".